China Fusion Engineering Test Reactor: Safety

-These 2 goals are determined using the principle of acceptable risks and can be further broken down into subcategories, such as but not limited to Occupational radiation exposure, routine release of radioactive materials, accident response and minimisation and Radioactive waste.
+These goals are determined using the principle of acceptable risks and can be further broken down into subcategories including occupational radiation exposure, routine release of radioactive materials, accident response and minimization, and radioactive waste.

 Nuclear safety is regarded highly by the Chinese government, though to date, no comprehensive nuclear fusion safety framework exists within China.
 As of 2019, safety protocols followed in China are based on fission reactor technology; these are outlined in Law of the People's Republic of China on Prevention and Control of Radioactive pollution (2003), Nuclear Safety Act (2017) and Regulations on Safe Operation of Research Reactors (HAF202).

-Whilst these are beneficial in outlining general nuclear safety considerations, these are not fusion reactor specific.
+While these are beneficial in outlining general nuclear safety considerations, these are not fusion reactor specific.
 Furthermore, unlike fission reactors, the CFETR does not have a reactor core.
 Hence, these pieces of legislation need to be updated to accommodate the design and mechanisms of fusion reactors.

-Moreover, whilst it is widely accepted that fusion power will be safer than fission due to the plasma cooling mechanism of the tokamak style device which cools the reactor and halts reactions upon disturbances to the system, the reliance on this ideal and mechanism alone is not sufficient.
-Rather disturbance parameters need to be appropriately defined and identified to prevent potential release of radioactive materials upon system disturbances or failure.
+Moreover, while it is widely accepted that fusion power will be safer than fission due to the plasma cooling mechanism of the tokamak style device which cools the reactor and halts reactions upon disturbances to the system, the reliance on this ideal and mechanism alone is not sufficient.
+Rather, disturbance parameters need to be appropriately defined and identified to prevent potential release of radioactive materials upon system disturbances or failure.
 Hence appropriate safety measures need to be carefully considered.
 Moreover, tritium is a limited radioactive isotope.
 As such, the radioactive nature of tritium may prove hazardous in instances of hypothetical accidental release upon dual confinement system failure.
 Thus, under such circumstances, areas surrounding the CFETR will have to be evacuated and it will be 32–54 years before families may be able to return to their original homes.
 However, CFETR engineers are designing the current reactor according to a no-evacuation criterion.
-As such, technical engineers are required to produce a design which safeguards against catastrophic failure of the fusion reactor which will require evacuation.
+As such, technical engineers are required to produce a design which safeguards against any catastrophic failure of the fusion reactor which would require evacuation.

 As of November 2020, the International Atomic Energy Agency (IAEA) has begun working with various nations to create fusion reactor safety standards for various fusion reactor designs.
 Moreover, they have begun investigating appropriate dose regulations as well as how radioactive waste from fusion energy should be managed and appropriately disposed of.